Federicodesanti/data-repo/README.md

-# data-repo
-Dataset for "Managing Connection Queues in Distribution Networks with Flexible Connection Agreements"
+# Dataset for "Managing Connection Queues in Distribution Networks with Flexible Connection Agreements"
+The data provided here was used in the research for the paper "_Managing Connection Queues in Distribution Networks with Flexible Connection Agreements._" It includes five .xlsx files.
+From the original dataset P1200_households_kW_hourly.csv, three dimensionless profiles have been obtained as representative for low, medium and high consumption patterns (the profiles have been normalized in per unit).
+The original dataset is obtained from the open web tool StROBe (Stochastic Residential Occupancy Behaviour).
+Finally, the generation profile for PVs was obtained from PVGIS web application.